-Who can forget singing the Teenage Mutant Ninja Turtles theme with their friends, or coming home from school and turning on the TV just in time to hear the opening notes of Batman: The Animated Series (which you'll get to hear plenty when the
+Who can forget singing the Teenage Mutant Ninja Turtles theme with their friends, or coming home from school and turning on the TV just in time to hear the opening notes of Batman: The Animated Series?

 There's no denying the power of a great superhero song, and these are the 10 we consider the very best.

 Even if you’ve never seen the cult classic Greatest American Hero in which an average guy gets a special alien suit that gives him superpowers, you’ve definitely heard the theme song, “Walking On Air.”